 This state is representative of sites that have been converted to and maintained in pasture and forage cropland, typically a grass - legume mixture.
 For pastureland, planning or prescribing the intensity, frequency, timing, and duration of grazing can help maintain desirable forage mixtures at sufficient density and vigor (USDA-NRCS, 2010; Green et al., 2006).
 Overgrazed pastures can lead to soil compaction and numerous bare spots, which may then become focal points of accelerated erosion and colonization sites of undesirable plants or weeds.
 Establishing an effective pasture management program can help minimize the rate of weed establishment and assist in maintaining vigorous growth of desired forage.
-An effective pasture management program includes: selecting welladapted grass and/or legume species that will grow and establish rapidly; maintaining proper soil pH and fertility levels; using controlled grazing practices; mowing at proper timing and stage of maturity; allowing new seedings to become well established before use; and renovating pastures when needed (Rhodes et al., 2005; Green et al., 2006).
+An effective pasture management program includes: selecting well-adapted grass and/or legume species that will grow and establish rapidly; maintaining proper soil pH and fertility levels; using controlled grazing practices; mowing at proper timing and stage of maturity; allowing new seedings to become well established before use; and renovating pastures when needed (Rhodes et al., 2005; Green et al., 2006).
 It is strongly advised that consultation with State Grazing Land Specialists and District Conservationists at local NRCS Service Centers be sought when assistance is needed in developing management recommendations or prescribed grazing practices.

-Community 4.1

-Select Forage/Species Mixture
+Community 4.1 Select Forage/Species Mixture

 This community phase represents commonly planted forage species on pasturelands and haylands.
 The suite of plants established on any given site may vary considerably depending upon purpose, management goals, usage, and soils.
 Most systems include a mixture of grasses and legumes that provide forage throughout the growing season.
-However, wetness is a moderate to severe limitation of this site (Capability Class 2w and 3w), which may affect the type of forage that can be established.
-Additionally, management activities may have to be restricted to drier periods of the year.
-The deep, nonacid soils of this site have high to very high available water capacity and is suited to most commonly grown forage plants.
-The soils of this site are capable of producing high forage yields when adequately fertilized and properly managed; lime is generally not needed.
-Forage species reportedly suited for this site include hybrid and common bermudagrass, tall fescue, orchardgrass, and cool and warm season legumes such as white clover and annual lespedeza.
+However, wetness is a limitation of this site, which may affect the type of forage established and management activities during wet seasons and after heavy rain events (Capability Class 2w).
+Cool season forage may include tall fescue, orchardgrass, white clover, and red clover, and warm season forage often consists of bermudagrass, bahiagrass, and annual lespedeza.
 Several additional plants and/or species combinations may be desired depending on the objectives and management approaches.
 As a precaution, the location of this site and the seasonal wetness of the soil creates exceptional conditions (habitat) for a number of native sedges, rushes, and grasses, which will seed quickly and form thick cover (thatch) in wetter spots of pastures and hayfields.
-If active management (and grazing) of the pastureland is stopped, this phase will transition to "old field" conditions, which is the transitional period between a predominantly open, herbaceous field and the brushy stage of a newly initiated stand of trees, which may initially consist of a black willow thicket.
+If active management (and grazing) of the pastureland is stopped, this phase will transition to "old field" conditions, which is the transitional period between a predominantly open, herbaceous field and the brushy stage of a newly initiated stand of trees.